 Unsafe roadways and unfriendly infrastructure jeopardize safety for people of all ages walking and riding bicycles.
 St. Louis has historically been a car-centric urban area, with major interstates encircling the city and busy arterial roads bisecting heavily populated areas.

 These arterial roads are most dangerous for pedestrians crossing roads and intersections or attempting to find an area safe enough to walk alongside them.
-According to data gathered by the Dangerous by Design Report, a project from the non-profit Smart Growth America, these St. Louis area roads have been the most dangerous for pedestrians:

 A total of 19 pedestrian fatalities occurred on this stretch of road between 2008 and 2019.
 Shown below, the intersection of Grand Blvd and Montgomery Street has been one of the most dangerous for pedestrians.
 Between 2008 and 2019, eight separate pedestrians have been struck and killed by drivers near this corner.